fybrik/airbyte-module/fybrik/README.md

 ```

 To experiment with a sample after the deletion of `fybrik-airbyte-sample` namespace,
-re-create the namspace with the following commands and continue from step 6 in the chosen sample.
+re-create the namespace with the following commands and continue from step 6 in the chosen sample.

 ```bash
 kubectl create namespace fybrik-airbyte-sample